amn-max/ZeusReact/README.md

 # All-Father-Starter-Kit-React
-Uses Vite combined with iconic capacitor to build web apps, ios apps and android apps.
+Uses Vite+Electron combined with iconic capacitor to build web apps, ios apps, android apps and desktop apps.
 All in one go.

 # Installation